ihmcrobotics/simulation-construction-set-2/README.md

 `YoGraphic3D` represents the group of 3D graphics that will show up in the 3D view, while `YoGraphic2D` represents the group of 2D graphics that will show up in the overhead plotter.
 The latter can be displayed via the menu _YoGraphic > Overhead Plotter_.
 `YoGraphic`s can be created via the menu _YoGraphic > YoGraphic properties..._.
 You can export/import `YoGraphic` to a file via _YoComposite > Load/Save YoGraphic..._.

-# How to get it?
-## Executable version:
-The binaries can be downloaded from the release section of the GitHub page: <a href="https://github.com/ihmcrobotics/simulation-construction-set-2/releases">Release page</a>.
-## From source:
-Keep in mind that this project being at the alpha stage it'll be refactored quite several times.
-If you still want to have it from source, I recommend not making development that depends on it.
-If you want to make development on top of it, that is at your own risk, development on SCS2 will not consider dependencies.

-You'll need to clone this repository and at times source dependencies will be required most likely including: `ihmc-javafx-toolkit`, `ihmc-robot-data-logger`, `ihmc-graphics-description`.

 # System properties:
 - `scs2.home`: Defines the home folder in which SCS2 is saving configuration files.
 - `scs2.session.buffer.initialsize`: Defines the default buffer size for any type of session.